Pasindu-sd/Cybersecurity-Notes/week-10.md

 ### Procedures & Activities

-1. Tor Browser
+1. Tor Browser:
-Studied the architecture of the Tor network and the role of Onion services.
+   - Studied the architecture of the Tor network and the role of Onion services.
-Configured the Tor Browser and reviewed privacy-related settings (NoScript, bridge usage, HTTPS-only).
+   - Configured the Tor Browser and reviewed privacy-related settings (NoScript, bridge usage, HTTPS-only).

-2. Dark Web Overview
+3. Dark Web Overview
-Learned differences between the public web and .onion domains.
+   - Learned differences between the public web and .onion domains.
-Discussed common Dark Web content types: marketplaces, forums, leak sites, and their risks.
+   - Discussed common Dark Web content types: marketplaces, forums, leak sites, and their risks.

-3. OSINT Exercises
+4. OSINT Exercises
-Performed basic footprinting: WHOIS lookup, DNS history, domain metadata, and registry checks.
+   - Performed basic footprinting: WHOIS lookup, DNS history, domain metadata, and registry checks.
-Used Maltego to build entity graphs, map connections, and identify useful leads.
+   - Used Maltego to build entity graphs, map connections, and identify useful leads.
-Checked emails and usernames against breach databases (Have I Been Pwned).
+   - Checked emails and usernames against breach databases (Have I Been Pwned).

-4. TryHackMe Lab
+5. TryHackMe Lab
-Completed the Dark Web room challenges to apply concepts in realistic scenarios and document findings.
+   - Completed the Dark Web room challenges to apply concepts in realistic scenarios and document findings.

 ---